v2arunv/bullish-checkout/README.md

 ## Areas for improvement

 1) When I started the `xxxOperations` where pretty lightweight and I liked how clear it was of additional logic, but as time went on, it's become a little too meaty.
-2) I have to rely on DirtyContext since the data needs to be reset and I need JPA/Hibernate to flush/reset everytime.
+2) I have to rely on `@DirtiesContext` since the data needs to be reset and I need JPA/Hibernate to flush/reset everytime.
 If we're expanding this further, I think I need to break it down more to allow for fewer resets
 3) The tests are huge and yes, there are pieces that are duplicated, but as mentioned in the requirements as well, I wanted the tests to be self-descriptive without having to surf through a lot of files to understand what the request/response is
 4) I prefer Integration Tests over unit tests because it allows you to test the state of the entire application and provide the exact input a user of the service would provide and validate against the output they would receive.
-That being said, there is value in Unit Testing and if I had a little more time and room, I would've invested in that as well
+That being said, there is a lot of value in Unit Testing and if I had a little more time and room, I would've invested in that as well
 5) The entities are immutable outside its own class and only updated/constructed through builder patterns - but I wonder if there's a better way to keep the internal data/state abstracted hidden away.
 6) The DB setups for the integration tests are becoming cumbersome, but in order for the tests to be precise, I needed them to be deterministic and hence had to create a DB that represents a point-in-time.
 If the application gets bigger, it will become unwieldy as well.
 7) The Spring JPA/DDL Initialisation does a little too much magic for my taste, I'd prefer the good-old flyway scripts and will choose that should we need to productionise something
+8) I would've liked to harden the Docker container a little more i.e. set the correct linux user and group and then give it only the required rights and also maybe make it more multi-stage so that only the `JRE` is required at execution time